cuba-platform/saml-addon/Readme.md

 5. Select the required keystore in the drop-down list of *Keystore* field.
 6. Choose *Default access group* that will be set to new users logged in with this IdP.
 7. Choose *Processing service* to process new users logged in with this IdP.
 8. Fill in the *Service provider identity*.
 This field will be used by IdP to identify your application.
 For example: `cuba-saml-demo`.
-Then click *Refresh* button.
+Then click the *Refresh* button.
 Copy the generated XML from the field below and register it in the IdP.
 9. Fill in the *Identity Provider metadata URL* field provided by this IdP.
 Example: `http://idp.ssocircle.com/idp-meta.xml`.
-    Then click *Refresh* button.
+    Then click the *Refresh* button.
 If the URL is correct and IdP works OK - you will see some XML content below.
     Another way to specify IdP metadata is to upload an XML file using the corresponding button.
-10. Click *User Creation* checkbox, if you want to create user from information received from IdP in case user does not exist in the application.
+10. Click *User Creation* checkbox, if you want to create a user from information received from IdP in case the user does not exist in the application.
 11. Click *Active* checkbox.
-After that the IdP will be shown in the login screen.
+After that, the IdP will be shown in the login screen.
 12. Click *OK* to save settings.

 ### 3.3 Tenant Login <a name="tenant-login"></a>

-The common example to login using IdP is to use the lookup field with list of IdP providers.
+The common example to log in using IdP is to use the lookup field with a list of IdP providers.
 To simplify login, you can use a specific tenant URL.
 For example, `http://localhost:8080/app/ssocircle?`, where `ssocircle` is the `SSO Path` set while configuring SAML Connection.
 When you use such URL, the system automatically redirects you to the specific IdP.

 ### 3.4 SAML Processor <a name="saml-processor"></a>